-Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
-Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: See sections 2.2 and 2.3. of PERG for a relevant Regulated or Market Activity.
-Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: Not applicable Type of currency: Not applicable Transaction implications Not applicable Currency reporting No specific reporting for a financial service.
+Are you pla or natural persons - residents of Kazakhstan that are not Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: See sections 2.2 and 2.3. of PERG for a relevant Regulated or Market Activity.
+Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: Not applicable Type of currency: Not applicable Transaction: Not applicable Currency reporting: No specific reporting for a financial service.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).
 No: Subrule 3.3.2. of AIFC Rules on Currency Regulation may apply.